Japan's SoftBank hires NBCUniversal exec as global communications head

-July 7 (Reuters) - SoftBank Group Corp (9984.T) has hired Mark Kornblau, a NBCUniversal executive and former communications director in the Obama administration, to head its global communications team, the Japanese conglomerate said on Wednesday.
+(Reuters) - SoftBank Group Corp has hired Mark Kornblau, a NBCUniversal executive and former communications director in the Obama administration, to head its global communications team, the Japanese conglomerate said on Wednesday.

 Kornblau will fill in the position left vacant by Gary Ginsberg, who resigned in December last year, according to media reports.